 The 70th annual Conference on World Affairs brought varied discussion from speakers on technology trends.
-Artificial intelligence (AI), net neutrality and blockchain were among some of the many topics covered.
+Artificial intelligence (AI) like Conversational AI, net neutrality and blockchain were among some of the many topics covered.

 Nearly 100 speakers from across the world were invited to speak at the week-long Conference on World Affairs, held at CU Boulder each spring.
 Panels focus on a range of topics, from the arts to environmental sustainability.